Immunizations & Vaccines

 - Must be given within the last 10 years

-Log into your student health patient portal at:https://cofc.medicatconnect.com/ on the left side menu bar select "Immunization Entry/Status".
+Log into your student health patient portal at: https://cofc.medicatconnect.com/.

-5. Under Immunization Record click on Select File and choose the file that contains your written Immunization Record.
+• Locate and choose the file that contains your Immunization Record.

-Once you have completed these steps, a clinician at Student Health Services will review your documents and if all have been submitted you will be sent a compliance confirmation email.
+Once you have completed all of the above steps, a clinician at Student Health Services will review your dates and documents.
 Please allow at least 48 hours for processing.
+Once reviewed you will receive a Message in your portal confirming receipt and whether you are Complaint or Not Compliant.

 We are NOT able to accept faxed, mailed, emailed or hand delivered copies of immunization records.